sahilrajput03/sahilrajput03/feed.md

 <div align="right"><i>Note to me: Please add date for all posts from now on. ~ Thankyou</i></div>

+## How can a store documents such that I can fetch them in a particular sequence

+Refer my notes on other page: [Click here](https://github.com/sahilrajput03/learning-monogo-and-mongoosejs/blob/master/README.md#how-can-a-store-documents-such-that-i-can-fetch-them-in-a-particular-sequence)

+<div align="right">Date: 2 Nov, 2023</div>

 ## For sorting by name we can add a new field `sort_name` by which we can sort via the `after` id of the last set of items when we use cursor based pagination

 For this we use: `sort_name=${doc.name}_{doc._id.toString()}` so this helps us establish cursor based pagination.

+<div align="right">Date: 30 Oct, 2023</div>

 ## Payments - Sample Deep Links